boisalai/de-zoomcamp-2023/README.md

 by [DataTalksClub](https://datatalks.club/).

 I have always been captivated by computing, programming and data.
-Even though I am no longer young (57 years old), after a busy career as a manager in a large government organization, I would like to continue and have fun for a few more years in DS or DE.
+Even though I am no longer young, I challenged myself to learn the latest technologies.

 This 9-week course focuses on data engineering and covers the following topics: